labhstats/lbhs_wmh_seg_manuals/README.md

 - LPA (in LST 2.0.15);
 - UBO Detector;
 - Mnist CNN example (TensorFlow/Theano) on CPU.
+- wmh_ibbmTum's U-NET that won the MICCAI 2017 WMH segmentation challenge.

 ## Ready for full scale project runs:
 - LPA (in LST 2.0.15);
 - UBO Detector (While only using standard options.)
+- wmh_ibbmTum's U-NET that won the MICCAI 2017 WMH segmentation challenge.

+## File descriptions: (U-Net MICCAI)
+1. All original files are present at: https://github.com/hongweilibran/wmh_ibbmTum, although the implementation is too specialized for general use and my own modifications of these files are created.
+2.
+3.

 ## File descriptions: (LPA)
 1. **LPA_superscript_dirpath.m**: Provided a 'glob/dir' path to T2 FLAIR NIFTI images, Python/MatLab respective functionality, this script will run LPA sequentially for every image.